clay-k0/Pass-Inspector/README.md

 3. Run the script and pass in one or more passwords as arguments

 For instance,

-`python3 check_pass password1 password2 ...`
+`python3 check_pass.py password1 password2 ...`

 4. The script will check each password and output a message indicating whether it has been found in a database leak or not (and how many times if so).